 Pantoprazole is a medication that belongs to a class of drugs called proton pump inhibitors (PPIs).
 It works by reducing the amount of acid produced in the stomach.
 Pantoprazole is commonly used to treat conditions such as gastroesophageal reflux disease (GERD), ulcers, and other stomach acid-related conditions.
 It is available both by prescription and over-the-counter.

-Prolonged use of Pantoprazole can lead to the depletion of three essential nutrients.
+Prolonged use of Pantoprazole can impact 3 essential nutrients.

 Magnesium